solaeus/dust/README.md

 ### Effortless Concurrency

-Rust promises *fearless* concurrency, and Dust takes it a step further by making concurrency as simple as possible.
+Rust promises *fearless* concurrency, and Dust takes it a step further by making concurrency as *effortless* as possible.
 Dust is organized into **statements**, and any sequence of statements can be run concurrently by simply adding the `async` keyword before the block of statements.

 ```dust
 # This function will count from 0 to 9, sleeping for an increasing amount of